kubewarden/kubewarden-controller/docs/rfcs/rfc/0014-metadata.md

 This assumes the final tag will follow this naming convention: `v{version}`.

 Given all the annotations inside of `metadata.yml` are optional, the `metadata.yml` file might be missing this value.
-This value is not required by `artifacthub-pkg.yml`, hence `kwctl scaffold` not fail if this annotation is not found inside of `metadata.yml`.
+Since this is instead required by `artifacthub-pkg.yml`, the `kwctl scaffold` will exit with a meaningful error if this annotation is not found inside of `metadata.yml`.

 ### keywords